Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 Dominion Resources is a diversified regulated utility that primarily serves as an electric utility in Virginia, (as well as Maryland and DC), and North Carolina.
 It operates around 25 GW of electrical generating capacity, which it distributes through 63,000 miles of electrical transmission lines.

-However what has really helped rev up this utilities growth engine is its recent diversification into natural gas.
-Specifically the $6 billion purchase of Questar, after which the utility now owns 12,000 miles of natural gas pipelines, and one of America's largest gas storage systems.
+However, what has really helped rev up this utilities growth engine is its recent diversification into natural gas.
+Specifically, the $6 billion purchase of Questar, after which the utility now owns 12,000 miles of natural gas pipelines, and one of America's largest gas storage systems.

-In addition Dominion is investing heavily into liquefied natural gas exports, courtesy of its $3.8 billion into the Cove Point LNG terminal, which is already 100% contracted to Asian and Indian power companies.
+In addition, Dominion is investing heavily into liquefied natural gas exports, courtesy of its $3.8 billion into the Cove Point LNG terminal, which is already 100% contracted to Asian and Indian power companies.

 This move into gas is brilliant because it takes advantage of America's two largest shale gas formations in nearly Pennsylvania, and Ohio.
 In fact, Dominion is partnering with several other utilities on a $5.1 billion project, the Atlantic Coast Pipeline, to bring that gas first to Virginia, and then into North Carolina.

-Not just does this access to cheap gas provide its gas fired plants with cheap fuel, but Dominion can also broaden its business into distributing natural gas for home heating as well.
+Not just does this access to cheap gas provide its gas-fired plants with cheap fuel, but Dominion can also broaden its business into distributing natural gas for home heating as well.

 Click to enlarge

-Source: Dominion Resources investor presentation.
+Source: Dominion Resources investor presentation

-All told Dominion has one of the most aggressive expansion plans of any major US utility, which thanks to its cozy relationships with regulators, means strong base rate growth in the coming years.
+All told Dominion has one of the most aggressive expansion plans of any major US utility, which, thanks to its cozy relationships with regulators, means strong base rate growth in the coming years.

 To help pay for all this, Dominion recently launched its own midstream MLP, Dominion Midstream Partners (NYSE:DM).
 The MLP allows Dominion to recoup construction costs by selling its midstream assets to Dominion Midstream.
-And since it serves as general partner, its large ownership stake in DM, as well as lucrative incentive distribution rights will funnel significant and fast growing cash flows back to the parent company.
+And since it serves as a general partner, its large ownership stake in DM, as well as lucrative incentive distribution rights will funnel significant and fast growing cash flows back to the parent company.

-Thanks to all these growth initiatives Dominion management believes it can achieve 8% dividend growth in the coming years, which is among the best of any regulated utility.
+Thanks to all these growth initiatives, Dominion management believes it can achieve 8% dividend growth in the coming years, which is among the best of any regulated utility.

 NextEra Energy: The King of Renewable Energy Owns The Future